kuzGo/project-MS2/README.md

   - The website fonts used are Google fonts [Rock salt](https://fonts.google.com/specimen/Rock+Salt?query=rock+salt#standard-styles) for headers.The header's  are sized quite large for easier readability and at the same time to create personal looking, almost handwriting or graffiti effect  .Google font's [Raleway](https://fonts.google.com/specimen/Raleway?query=raleway) font is used where more formal way of expressing was required , such as instructions or contact form labels.

 ## Features Left to Implement

+- Implementing CAPTCHA to the age verification popup for improvement of site's safety and security.
+- Ability to submit a client's review after tasting the cocktails or hiring.

 ## Technologies Used